 Make Room for Electronics

 Book bags for middle schoolers will probably need to have room for a laptop.
-Classic brands like Fjällräven and JanSport now have packs with special laptop storage pockets.
-In addition to a laptop compartment with a removable sleeve, the JanSport Digital Student Laptop Backpack has pockets for cords and a tablet.
+Classic brands like JanSport now have packs with special laptop storage pockets.
+For example, the JanSport SuperBreak Plus Laptop Backpack has an internal padded sleeve that fits a 15" laptop.

 With laptops and tablets, you might think middle and high school students have fewer heavy books.
 However, Weinstein says digital trends don't necessarily mean lighter loads.
 "They have their entire lives stuffed in their backpacks," he says — not just books and electronics, but also things for after-school activities.
 Just make sure those bags don't get overloaded.